Ryan Zimmerman: 2007 season

 On a game that began on May 12, 2007, but ended at 1:42 am the next day (Mother's Day), Zimmerman hit a two-out bottom-of-the-ninth grand slam to rally the Nationals past the Florida Marlins, 7–3.

 On June 22, 2007, Zimmerman fielded a routine ground ball that ended up in his jersey.
 As he bent over to underhand the ball at his stomach level, his jersey top opened and hung down in front of his glove, causing the ball to go into his jersey instead of his positioned glove.

 On July 4, 2007, Zimmerman hit a two-out go-ahead home run in the first inning against the Chicago Cubs.
 The one-run home run would have been considered routine had it not continued a trend that led to Zimmerman being declared a "human fireworks" show by an ESPN.com article.
 The Independence Day home run marked Zimmerman's fifth game-ending or go-ahead home run on a holiday.
 Zimmerman hit home runs on Father's Day in 2006 and 2007, Independence Day in 2006 and 2007, and Mother's Day in 2007.
 Per ESPN.com, Zimmerman was quoted as saying, "I wish every day was a holiday."

 On August 3, 2007, Zimmerman delivered his sixth walk-off game-winner in his first two seasons with a single to left, giving the Nationals a 3–2 win over the visiting St. Louis Cardinals.
 With another walk-off in September, Zimmerman produced seven walk-offs with three via home run, three via singles, and one via bases-loaded walk, in less than two seasons.
 Manager Manny Acta stated, "He has done some dramatic stuff since he's been up here...he doesn't get rattled when that situation comes up, and I think that's what he has shown here the last two years."
 Subsequent to the game, Zimmerman was presented the 2006 Larry Doby Legacy Award for his achievements during his rookie season.

 On August 4, 2007, Zimmerman had his first career multi-homer day, hitting a solo shot in the fourth and a two-run homer in the sixth in a 12–1 victory over the St. Louis Cardinals.

 in 2007, Zimmerman was one of 7 players to play in all 162 games of the season.
 He slashed .266/.330/.458 and set a career high in home runs with 24.

 In November 2007 during the offseason Zimmerman participated in a homerun derby fundraiser for Grassfield High School in Chesapeake, Virginia.
 Participants included Michael Cuddyer who won the derby, Justin Upton, B.J.
-Upton, David Wright, and Mark Reynolds (baseball); all of whom are from the Hampton Roads area.
+Upton, David Wright, and Mark Reynolds; all of whom are from the Hampton Roads area.
 Zimmerman broke his wrist and could not complete the derby and required surgery prior to the 2008 season.